 Kudos to the cast of The Prom, including the actors playing Alyssa and Emma (Isabella McCalla and Caitlin Kinnunen).
 Kudos, too, to the powers that be at Macy’s for choosing to feature The Prom in their Thanksgiving Day Parade in the first place.
 While most of the rest of the parade was its cheesy self, this was one of the genuinely welcome moments.

 (Oh, and if you’re wondering, a quick closing side note: The Prom wasn’t the only LGBT-themed musical featured in the Macy’s Parade’s history.
-The 2011 parade feature a performance from Priscilla, Queen of the Desert, which has drag and trans characters.)
+The 2011 parade featured a performance from Priscilla, Queen of the Desert, which has drag and trans characters.)